gvwilson/thirdbit/src/fiction/in-heck/index.md

 a change is as good as a rest.
 Ah ha ha ha.
 Ah ha ha ha."
-The bot did a little dance on its four mismatched legs.
+The bot did a little dance as it laughed.

 "I suppose,"
-Maddy said,
+Maddy said.
-her heart racing.
+*Keep it talking,* she thought frantically.
+*Keep it talking while you figure out what to do.*
 "What—what are you doing *here*?"

-Patient froze.
+Patient shivered, making various bits attached to its chassis rattle.
 It didn't have a face,
 but Maddy could hear the scowl in its voice.
 "Revising.